Deep Learning · OrevateAI

 Frequently Asked Questions

-What is required to train an object detection model?
+How much data is needed to train an object detection model?

 About the Author